singhjp006/engelsystem/README.md

 # What is Engelsystem

 Engelsystem is a volunteer management application for events written in PHP.
+An automatic test deployment from the development branch is here http://volunteersys.herokuapp.com

 # Installation of Engelsystem